-- Prior to the pandemic, around 5% of working Americans experienced a short-term disability (six months or less) due to illness, injury, or pregnancy.4 - Almost all short-term disability plans involve non-occupational coverage. - The most common reasons for short-term disability claims are6: - Pregnancies (18.0%) - Infectious/parasitic diseases, including Covid-19 (15.9%) - Musculoskeletal disorders affecting the back and spine, knees, hips, shoulders, and
+- Prior to the pandemic, around 5% of working Americans experienced a short-term disability (six months or less) due to illness, injury, or pregnancy. - Almost all short-term disability plans involve non-occupational coverage. - The most common reasons for short-term disability claims are: - Pregnancies (22%) - Musculoskeletal disorders affecting the back and spine, knees, hips, shoulders, and other parts of the body (17%) - Injuries such as fractures, sprains, and

-- other parts of the body (15.1%)
+- strains of muscles and ligaments (11%)

-- Injuries such as fractures, sprains, and strains of muscles and ligaments (9.9%)
+- Mental health issues including depression and anxiety (11%)

-- Mental health issues including depression and anxiety (8.3%)
+- Digestive disorders, such as hernias and gastritis (7%)

-- The most common reasons for long-term disability claims are7:
+- The most common reasons for long-term disability claims are:

-- Musculoskeletal disorders (25.2%)
+- Musculoskeletal disorders (25%)

-- Injuries such as fractures, sprains, and strains of muscles and ligaments (13.1%)
+- Injuries such as fractures, sprains, and strains of muscles and ligaments (13%)

-- Cancer (11.5%)
+- Cancer (12%)

-- Mental health issues (9.1%)
+- Mental health issues (10%)

-- Circulatory (heart attack, stroke) (7.3%)
+- Circulatory (heart attack, stroke) (8%)